Media-Smart/volksdep/README.md

 2. Install PyTorch and torchvision following the [official instructions](https://pytorch.org/)

-3. If your platform is x86, you can create a conda virtual environment and activate it.
+3. If your platform is x86 or x64, you can create a conda virtual environment and activate it.

 ```shell
 conda create -n volksdep python=3.6.9 -y